1. Czone

 Only refer children when there is:

-• very clear evidence that they are being radicalised or are developing an ideology
+• evidence that they are being radicalised or are developing an ideology

-• clearly no alternative or equal way to deal with the issue
+• no alternative or equal way to deal with the issue

 Simply being attracted to a group that has extreme ideologies does not justify a referral.
 You need to identify additional behaviours that suggest they are moving towards terrorism.